About Jai Malas

 It is my hope that these beads bless all those who adorn them.

-I find devotion in the ordinary and the wild: in art journaling and mala making, in my early morning ritual and around campfires under open skies.
-I enjoy creating beauty with paint, a gratitude journal, food, beads, plants and fibers.
+I find devotion in the ordinary and the wild: in art journaling, mala making, in my early morning ritual and around campfires under open skies.
 I love being in nature and camping in all its forms, from backpacking in the mountains to weekends at Lake Michigan in our vintage Avion camper.
+I enjoy creating beauty with paint, beads, food, plants and fibers.

-I am a partner, a mother and a trauma-informed yoga teacher.
+I am a partner, a mother, a heart-tender and a trauma-informed yoga teacher.
 My work is rooted in reverence for the yogic tradition and expressed through mantra, meditation and ongoing study of Sanskrit.
-Jai Malas takes its name from the devotional exclamation Jai Ma! — meaning victory, praise or reverence to the supreme goddess — and reflects my devotion to the goddess traditions and the sacred feminine in all her forms.